xubowenhaoren/CSE599Final/README.md

 We then tried our model with video frames.
 We used the OpenCV package to extract video frames and fed them to our model.
 The results from the video were bad - almost all frames are detected as "wearing a mask".
 During the investigation, we found that the first dataset only contained people's faces with little human body and background.
 A video feed from the real world, however, almost always contains a complex background.

 To use our initial model in a real-time face mask detection tool, we proposed the following pipeline.
 Firstly, we need another model to extract faces from a video frame.
-Secondly, we feed the model with use the model to predict image.
+Secondly, we feed the EfficientNet model with the extracted face area.
 We quickly found that the face extraction model is also an object detection model by itself.
 Thus we decided to look for one uniform solution that's quick, accurate, and in real-time.

 ### More investigation leads to YOLOv4